 Indian Meal Moths can be found in homes at every stage of their life cycle.
 You may see the small adult moths flutter near kitchen windows or Indian meal moth larvae crawling in or near food supplies.

 The Indian Meal Moth is categorized as a pantry pest due to its diet of stored grains.
 They appear in food storage areas while searching for grains, dried fruits, cereals and other processed foods.

-There’s nothing worse than pouring a bowl of cereal in the morning and you see a moth fly out or larvae in your bowl.
-Luckily, these pesky moths can be managed fairly easily by following the Indian Meal Moth prevention tips below.
+There’s nothing worse than pouring a bowl of cereal in the morning and seeing a moth fly out or small worm-like larvae in your bowl.
+Luckily, these pesky moths can be easily managed by following the Indian Meal Moth prevention tips below.

 Additional Pest Information

 Indian Meal Moth

 Appearance – The Indian meal moth got its name after an insect scientist found it feeding on corn meal, also known as Indian meal or maize.
 From wing tip to wing tip, adult moths measure 5/8-3/4 inches long.
 This small moth has wings that are copper or reddish colored on the outer part and tips of the wings, with a lighter band across the upper part of the wing.